 Can I volunteer?

-While OHSU does not have a current role for volunteers, they expect to in the future.
+OHSU is looking for volunteers who are qualified to provide vaccinations in Oregon.
+While they are not accepting volunteers in other roles, they expect to in the future.
 If you’re interested in volunteering, sign up for updates on the OHSU website.

 Oregon Health Authority